X-Hab 3D Projects – Innovation in Construction and Concrete

 Habitat for Humanity will serve as the general contractor and construction manager.
 X-Hab 3D will be responsible for the concrete printed components and providing Habitat and its subcontractors the necessary guidance for integrating 3D concrete printing processes with traditional construction.

-X-Hab's 3D concrete printing system adapts to construction and building applications for any project or industry.
+X-Hab's 3D concrete printing systems adapts to construction and building applications for a wide range of projects.